ExaWorks/job-api-spec/specification.md

 as soon as it can be determined that the `targetStates` are unreachable and not necessarily when the job reaches a final state.
-However, whether it is possible to make such a determination before a final state is reached depends on the exact time when this method is called.
+However, whether it is possible to make such a determination before a final state is reached depends on the exact time this method is called.
 </div>

 <div class="imp-note">